kubeflow/community/proposals/wgs/wg-charter.md

 ## How to use the templates

-WG should use [the template][Short Template] as a starting point.
+WG should use [the template](templates/wg-charter-template.md) as a starting point.
 This document links to the recommended [WG Governance][wg-governance] but WGs may optionally record deviations from these defaults in their charter.

 ## Goals